 Interestingly, the museum offers admission for half-price to children ages 10-13 and free for children under ten.
 Children??
 Go figure.

-Another interesting note came from our reader Lindy in Elizabeth, Colorado who says that museum staff report hauntings in the old brothel.
-Once in a while, according to staff, visitors will get a funny look on their face and suddenly ask if there are ghosts at the museum.
-Obviously, they are feeling a presence of something around them.
-During recent construction, there were several reports from workers who said that the former “girls” of the house were watching them work.
+Another interesting note came from our reader Lindy in Elizabeth, Colorado, who says that museum staff report hauntings in the old brothel.
+Once in a while, according to staff, visitors will get a funny look on their faces and suddenly ask if there are ghosts at the museum.
+They are feeling the presence of something around them.
+During recent construction, several reports from workers said that the former “girls” of the house were watching them work.
 Others have felt someone touching them and sensed movement out of the corner of their eye.
-Several people have reported that there are three former soiled doves who continue to reside at the old parlor house.
+Several people have reported that three former soiled doves continue to reside at the old parlor house.